 For example, our resident trail dog Kepler is a Border Collie, with a thick, medium-length coat, and is from a line of Welsh herding dogs who spend much of their time outdoors herding sheep, whatever the weather (and it rains a LOT in Wales).

-When it comes to choosing the best dog jacket for your dog, look out for the following features:
+When it comes to choosing the right winter coat for your dog, look out for the following features:

-- Insulation layers – most good dog jackets for winter will have a warm insulating layer, that is typically made from fleece or puffy down (or man-made equivalent) filling to trap heat against their body.
+Insulation layers – most good winter dog jackets will have a warm insulating layer, that is typically fleece lined, and the warmest coats will also have a puffy down (or man-made equivalent) filling to trap body heat.

 - Adjustable fit and range of sizing – all dog apparel brands have different sizing, and sometimes sizing can vary between products from the same brand.
 So it’s important to make sure you measure your dog and compare the measurements to the jacket’s size guide to get the best size jacket for your dog.
 Typically, measurements are made around the dog’s neck, girth (widest part of their chest) and along the length of their back.